 Trends in house prices and affordability in the UK.Jump to full report >>

-In 2016, the ratio of median house prices to median earnings was 7.6, a new high.
-The ratio of lower-quartile house prices to lower-quartile earnings was 7.0.
+In 2018, the ratio of median house prices to median earnings was 7.8, which remained unchanged from the high set in 2017.
+The ratio of lower-quartile house prices to lower-quartile earnings was 7.2.

 The UK House Price Index is produced by the Land Registry and the Office for National Statistics.
 Alternative measures of house prices include indices from Nationwide, Halifax and the Royal Institute of Chartered Surveyors.